jacobsternx/odin/foundations/foundations-course.md

 Margin Collapse
 In the box model margins between two different elements will collapse.
 This means that if two elements that are siblings in the HTML both have a margin they will collapse so that only the largest of the two margins is used between the elements.
+Two positive margins will combine to become one margin.
+Its size will be equal to the largest individual margin.
+Two negative margins will collapse and the smallest (furthest from zero) value will be used.
+If one margin is negative, its value will be subtracted from the total.

 Remember comments in html: <!-- comment -->
 Remember comments in css: /* comment */